On this page

 Install some packages one by one:

-Finally, install the pytest-mpl OGGM fork, salem and python-colorspace libraries:
+Finally, install the pytest-mpl OGGM fork and salem libraries:

 Install a minimal OGGM environment¶